 ABOUT THE BOOK

-In my book “A Woman’s Word”, you will get a first-hand account of 9 brave women courageously rebuilding their lives in every sense after walking through some of the hardest things that humanity has to endure – you will fall in love with, identify with, and root for these real women.
+In my book “A Woman’s Word”, you will get a first-hand account of 9 brave women courageously rebuilding their lives with me, in every sense, after walking through some of the hardest things that we endure.
+You will fall in love with, identify with, and root for these real women while perhaps having some ‘ah-ha’ moments of your own along the way.

-I wrote this book because I wanted to put together a collection of stories that accurately depicts who WE are, as a sex, to create a new point of reference of what it is to be a woman – outside of glossy, well-curated social media content.
+I wrote this book because I wanted to put together a collection of stories that accurately depicts who WE are, to create a new and relatable point of reference of what it is to be a woman – outside of glossy, well-curated social media content.

 Darkness is a part of everyone’s journey that needs a light shined through it to heal.

 The identities of the brave women you will come to love in this compilation are disguised, and some details changed to protect their anonymity further.
-This book is, however, very much non-fiction.
+This book is, however, very much non-fiction, with the subjects generously offering their stories in the hope of helping others feel less alone.

 I lovingly offer this book as a roadmap for anyone on a healing journey back to self-love.